Arnav-panjla/SudokuSolver/README.md

 # Sudoku Solver

-This Python script provides a simple GUI-based Sudoku solver using the Tkinter library.
+This Python script provides a simple GUI-based Sudoku solver using the backtracking algorithm and tkinter library.
 The solver uses a backtracking algorithm to fill in the missing numbers in a partially filled Sudoku grid.

 ## Table of Contents
 - [Constants](#constants)